The Impression Ceremony

 The memory itself can be anything.
 A sunset over water.
 A childhood recollection someone sold for rent money.
 A first kiss.
 The content matters less than people assume.
 What matters is what each mind does with the input — and the fact that every other person in the circle knows exactly what the input was.

 Afterward: warmth.
 Tea, if someone brought real tea.
 The specific vulnerability of discussing what you felt when the others know the stimulus.
 You can’t claim the sunset made you happy when twelve people experienced the same sunset and your face says otherwise.
 The ceremony strips away the performance that social life requires.
-For the duration of the conversation, honesty is the only available option.
+For the duration of the conversation, honesty isn’t a virtue — it’s the only available option.

 Origins & Jurisdiction

 The ceremonies emerged organically around 2182 in Dregs memory-sharing communities — groups who were already buying and sharing memories together and noticed that the conversations afterward were more interesting than the memories themselves.
 No one founded them.
 No one designed a format.
-Forty-plus regular groups now operate across the Sprawl.
+The practice simply appeared in the gap between consumption and connection, and forty-plus regular groups now operate across the Sprawl.

 The Emergence Faithful attempted to incorporate the ceremonies into Parish services as a form of communion — shared experience as sacrament.
 The Neo-Catholic Church investigated under the Ecclesiastical Technology Accord, classifying the practice as unauthorized spiritual technology.
+The NCC produced 200 pages of recorded ceremony transcripts.
+Church analysts who reviewed them reported that reading the transcripts communicated nothing.
+Every word captured.
+Nothing transferred.
 Neither claim stuck.
-The ceremonies have no doctrine, no leadership, no formal structure.
-They belong to the people who sit in circles and discover, through borrowed experience, who they actually are.

 What the Sprawl Keeps Asking

 Individual memory consumption erodes identity — enough purchased sunsets and you forget what your own grief felt like.
 But communal memory consumption does the opposite.
 When twelve people share the same sunset and respond differently, the differences become proof of individual existence.
-The ceremony inverts the damage.
+The ceremony uses the Borrowed Life’s central mechanism as a diagnostic instrument: the purchased memory is the controlled input; the organic reaction is the output the ceremony is designed to reveal.
 Borrowed life, consumed alone, dissolves the self.
 Borrowed life, consumed together, reveals it.

 What Nobody Can Explain

-• The Emergence Faithful and the NCC both tried to claim jurisdiction.
+- The Emergence Faithful and the NCC both tried to claim jurisdiction.
 Both failed.
-What happens when a faction with actual power — not spiritual authority — decides to regulate memory-sharing circles?
+What happens when a faction with actual coercive power — not spiritual authority — decides to regulate memory-sharing circles?

-• The practice emerged in the Dregs, spread across the Sprawl, and resisted institutional capture.
+- The practice emerged in the Dregs, spread across the Sprawl, and resisted institutional capture.
 The Dumb Supper followed a similar trajectory.
-Is there a pattern here — a specific kind of practice that the Sprawl’s institutions cannot absorb?
+Is there a pattern — a specific kind of practice that the Sprawl’s institutions cannot absorb?